Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Projection from orbital basis to the band basis

 We can simplify the interaction as,

-and according to the effective Hamiltonian $H_{\text{mix}}$ on the Fermi surface introduced in the paper, we take the two eigenstates $|j_{z} = \pm \frac{1}{2} \rangle_2$ as the states occupying the Fermi level.
-Finally, we project the interaction in the global reference frame to the band basis on four Fermi surfaces and obtain as below,
+Based on the effective Hamiltonian $H_{\text{mix}}$ on the Fermi surface introduced in the main text, we take the two eigenstates $|j_{z} = \pm \frac{1}{2} \rangle_2$ as the states on the Fermi pockets.
+Finally, we project the interaction in the global reference frame onto the four Fermi surfaces and obtain,